Quick Start Guide

 Define our infrastructure

-We need to put any infrastructure definitions before app.run()
+We need to put our infrastructure definitions inside the @app.run

 Let's create a simple API to create and list todos.